 Biography

 ADRIENNE GREENBLATT (b.
 1995, Reading, UK) is a multidisciplinary artist, curator and poet based in Brooklyn, NY.
-They hold a Bachelor in Theatre and Dance with a concentration in Costumes from the University of Texas at Austin in 2017 and recently completed specialized training in bead making, glass blowing, kiln casting, revzen-i menkus, and glass fusing at UrbanGlass in New York.
+They hold a Bachelor in Theatre and Dance with a concentration in Costumes from the University of Texas at Austin (2017) and recently completed specialized training in various glass mediums at UrbanGlass in Brooklyn.

-Adrienne’s practice is characterized by its multisensory nature and draws strong inspirations from alchemy, the body, wrought iron gates, medieval weaponry and esotericism.
-Using lampworking techniques, they craft experimental glass forms that appear aqueous and fluid.
-Their Texan upbringing, mixed Salvadoran-Ashkenazi heritage, deep interests in the spiritual and natural realms, as well as their fascination with synesthesia, the human body, and illness, profoundly inform their creative work.
+Adrienne’s practice is characterized by its multisensory nature and draws strong inspirations from alchemy, the body, metalworking, and esotericism.
+Using lampworking and kiln forming techniques, they craft experimental glass forms that appear aqueous and frozen.
+Their Texan upbringing, mixed Salvadoran-Jewish heritage, deep interests in the spiritual and natural realms, as well as their fascination with synesthesia, the human body, and illness, profoundly inform their creative work.

-Adrienne Greenblatt has performed in spaces such as M. Leblanc in Chicago, KAJE in Brooklyn and Printed Matter St. Marks in NYC.
-Their glasswork has been shown at Weatherproof’s The Hole in Chicago, IL; Espace Maurice in Motréal; and Blade Study in NYC.
+Adrienne Greenblatt has performed in spaces such as M. Leblanc in Chicago, KAJE in Brooklyn, Printed Matter St. Marks, Slip House, and Sara’s @ Dunkunsthalle in NYC.
+Their glasswork has been shown at Weatherproof’s The Hole in Chicago, IL; Espace Maurice in Montréal; Snow Gallery, and The Sue Tear in Brooklyn; and Blade Study in NYC.
 Adrienne has also organized and curated off-site projects and exhibitions at spaces such as No Gallery and GernEnRegalia in NYC, as well as the beach at Fort Tilden, NY.